rails/rails/guides/source/active_support_instrumentation.md

 end
 ```

-If you are concerned about the accuracy of `started` and `finished` to compute a precise elapsed time then use [`ActiveSupport::Notifications.monotonic_subscribe`][].
-The given block would receive the same arguments as above but the `started` and `finished` will have values with an accurate monotonic time instead of wall-clock time.
+If you are concerned about the accuracy of `started` and `finished` to compute a precise elapsed time, then use [`ActiveSupport::Notifications.monotonic_subscribe`][].
+The given block would receive the same arguments as above, but the `started` and `finished` will have values with an accurate monotonic time instead of wall-clock time.

 ```ruby
 ActiveSupport::Notifications.monotonic_subscribe "process_action.action_controller" do |name, started, finished, unique_id, data|